Are you thinking about becoming a brand ambassador?

 Those with strong social media profiles and plenty of social connections are favored by corporations looking to form brand ambassador programs.
-To be considered for an ambassadorship role, applicants need to have a personal internet presence.
+To be considered for an ambassadorship role, applicants need to have a personal internet presence and social currency.
 Social media sites such as Instagram are critical.

 Ambassadors generate buzz and chatter in several significant ways.
-They spread the word about brands and products they use and love.
+They spread the word about brands and products they use and love with every brand ambassador post.
 It's easy.
 Friends, family, and followers know it's real and authentic.
 This word of mouth is way more persuasive than brands running ads.

 Case in point, 92% of consumers believe recommendations from friends and family over all forms of advertising.
 (Nielsen)

 Here are the audiences and communities brands request their ambassadors connect with, spread the word, and share.